 Perhaps you’re worried about being doxxed, perhaps you’ve received some specific threats, maybe you just want to increase your security.
 No matter the reason, this article is for you!
 Below I will list a collection of good practices to keep you and your accounts safe online.
 I fully expect to update this post as things change in the future.

 I have tried to put things in a logical order, with some later steps depending on earlier steps, and some things that may be considered “controversial” towards the end.

-I recommend using a password manager such as LastPass to keep track of your passwords.
+I recommend using a password manager such as 1Password to keep track of your passwords.
 While having your passwords stored in an app that uploads them somewhere increases your risk slightly, I feel it is outweighed by using a different password for each service.
 For passwords themselves, you can use random characters or a system such as Diceware to create long passwords that are easier to remember.
-While the latter is slightly less secure, a password that can be remembered is one less password to store into a password manager.Continue reading “Staying Safe Online: A Guide for Beginners and Non-Technical People”
+While the latter is slightly less secure, a password that can be remembered is one less password to store into a password manager.Continue reading “Staying Safe Online: A Guide For Everyone”